plugdata-team/plugdata/Resources/Documentation/vanilla/print.md

 see_also:
 - print~
 arguments:
-- description: message to distinct one [print] from another.
+- description: message to distinct one [print] from another
   type: list
 flags:
-- description: the default "print:" prefix is suppressed.
+- name: -n
-  flag: -n
+  description: the default "print:" prefix is suppressed
 inlets:
   1st:
   - type: anything